johnwcowan/r7rs-spec/spec/r7rs.md

 ## Exceptions

-This section describes Scheme's exception-handling and exception-raising procedures.
+This section describes Scheme’s exception-handling and exception-raising procedures.
 For the concept of Scheme exceptions, see section [\[errorsituations\]](#errorsituations).
 See also [\[guard\]](#guard) for the guard syntax.